peake100/stalkbroker-py/zdocs/source/index.rst

 Bulletins Role
 --------------

-When stalkbroker joins your server, it will automatically create a 'stalk investor' role and add / remove users as required based on their preference for being notified of a bulletin.
+When stalkbroker joins your server, it will automatically create a 'Stalk Investor' role and add / remove users as required based on their preference for being notified of a bulletin.